-The EU-US Privacy Shield is an informal agreement in the data protection field that has been negotiated from 2015 until 2016 between the European Union and the United Nations of America.
-It consists of a number of confirmations of the US-American Federal Government and a resolution from the European Commission.
-The Commission has decided on July 12th, 2016 that the standards of the Privacy Shield correspond to data protection level of the European Union, since then the agreement can be deployed.
+The EU-US Privacy Shield (also EU-US Privacy Shield) is an informal arrangement in the field of data protection law negotiated between the European Union and the United States of America in 2015-2016.
+It consists of a series of assurances from the U.S. federal government and a decision by the EU Commission.
+The Commission had decided on July 12, 2016 that the requirements of the Privacy Shield correspond to the level of data protection in the European Union, since then the Convention can be applied.

-The agreement manages the protection of personal data that is being transferred from a member state of the European Union to the USA.
-The agreement has become necessary after the European Court has abrogated the until then deployed International Safe Harbor Privacy Principles of the European Commission in October 2015.
+The agreement regulates the protection of personal data transferred from a member state of the European Union to the USA.
+It had become necessary after the European Court of Justice declared the European Commission’s Safe Harbor decision, which had been applied until then, invalid in October 2015.

-As a result of the GDPR, transferring data to international organisations or third countries is only possible by complying to restrictions.
-(DSGVO Articles 44-50).
+Due to the GDPR, the transfer of data to international organizations or third countries is only possible under compliance with conditions.(GDPR Article 44-50).

-In order to be able to transfer data, the recipient has to fulfil the following points:
+In order to be able to transmit data, the recipient must

-- He has to be located in the EU or EEA,
+- be in the EU or the EEA,

-- He has to be located in a country for that an European Union Decision certifies an equivalent data protection level,
+- are located in a country for which an EU decision certifies an equivalent level of data protection,

-Generally, it is only possible for the USA to transfer data to organisations that have submitted to the EU-US Privacy Shield.
+As a rule, for the USA, transfers are only possible to companies that have submitted to the EU-US Privacy Shield.

-You can check which organisations have submitted to the Privacy Shield on the Privacy Shield Website.
-The Privacy Shield differences between HR data (personnel data) and non-HR data.
-Dropbox for example, only allows non-HR data.
+You can check which companies have submitted to the Privacy Shield on the Privacy Shield website.
+The Privacy Shield distinguishes between HR (personnel data) and non-HR data.
+Dropbox, for example, only allows non-HR data.

-Microsoft, Amazon and Dropbox are certified under the Privacy Shield and therefore data transfer is possible.
-Apple is not certified under the Privacy Shield and therefore the Apple Cloud is not allowed to be used in organisations.
-Facebook is also certified under the Privacy Shield.
-However, the usage of WhatsApp in an organisation is still problematic.
+Microsoft, Amazon and Dropbox are in the Privacy Shield and therefore data transfers are possible.
+Apple is not in the Privacy Shield and therefore the Apple Cloud may not be used in companies.
+Facebook is also in the Privacy Shield.
+However, the use of WhatsApp in companies is still problematic.

-For Switzerland there is an US-Swiss Privacy Shield that works just like the EU-US Shield.
-The information about the US-Swiss Privacy Shield is on the same website as the EU-US Shield.
+For Switzerland, there is a US-Swiss Privacy Shield that works like the EU Shield.
+The information is on the same website.